Mikroways/windows-packer-terraform-libvirt/README.md

 chmod +x my-packer-helper.sh
 ```

-And add some options as you prefer.
-For example, you can pass new variable
+For example, you can pass new variable values, to change windows language to
-values, for example to change windows language to spanish:
+spanish:

 ```
 cat > windows-11-customizations.hcl <<EOF